n-at-han-k/n-at-han-k/README.md

 - ⚡ Fun fact: ...
 -->

-I like ruby, and solving the worlds problems.
+I like solving the worlds problems using ruby.